 Friends Peace Teams

-Friends Peace Teams is a Spirit-led organization that develops long-term relationships with communities in conflict around the world to work for peace, healing and reconciliation, and to create enduring cultures of peace.
+Friends Peace Teams is a Spirit-led organization that develops long-term relationships with communities in conflict around the world to work for justice and healing, and to create enduring cultures of peace.
 Operating in Africa, North America, Latin America, Asia, and the West Pacific, we strengthen, support, and promote peace activities with partners around the world.
 We rely on the power of the living Spirit when we bring together people who have suffered on all sides of oppression, violence, or war.
 Together we mutually discern how to create peaceful societies.
-12 Quaker yearly meetings send representatives to the Friends Peace Teams governing council.
+12 Quaker yearly meetings send representatives to the Friends Peace Teams coordinating council.

 As an independent, member-supported nonprofit, Friends Publishing creates media that strives to deepen the lives of all spiritual seekers by communicating Quaker experience and faith as an offering of comfort, inspiration, and connection.
-We publish Friends Journal as a monthly print magazine and a website, with timely online-first features and freely accessible archives stretching back 65 years.
-We also produce QuakerSpeak, a series of video interviews with contemporary Friends that has received more than three million views, and Quaker.org, a one-stop resource for information about the Religious Society of Friends online.
+We publish Friends Journal as a monthly print magazine and a website, including online-first features and freely accessible archives stretching back 65 years, and QuakerSpeak, a series of video interviews with contemporary Friends that has received nearly four million views.
+(Here are some of our favorites!)
+We also produce Quaker.org, a one-stop resource for information about the Religious Society of Friends online.

 Friends World Committee for Consultation - Section of the Americas